Breast Cancer in men

 Well, yeah – but I thought, “Oh, they’ve got some more work for me,” you know?
 Coz we had JCBs and stuff like that for digging trenches.
 I thought, oh, they might have some more work for me.
 And they said, I knew, when anybody calls me [name], I know it’s the National Health Service, coz everybody else calls me Roy.
 You know?
 So he said, “?”
 I said, “Yeah?”
 He said, “Just had a call from Dr – you’ve got a lump in your breast.
 We need to see you urgent.”
 So I said, “Alright.
 When can you, you know?”
 “Any time you like.
 You name it and I’ll come,” you know?
 So they said, “Right, come on Monday,” which I think was a couple of days away.
 So straight away, I went over, and I’m sitting there, and I’m thinking, well, this is strange – it’s all women.
 There’s all these women there, and they’re all saying to me wife, “Have you had yours done yet?
 Or you waiting to go in?”
 And she said, “No, it’s him.”

-Sometimes the doctor had given an indication that he or she thought that something might be wrong, whilst other times they suggested getting a test to be ‘on the safe side’.
-In just a few cases, men had had to argue with their doctor that they needed a hospital appointment to check whether there was something seriously wrong.
+Sometimes the doctor indicated that they thought something might be wrong; other times doctors suggested getting a test to 'be on the safe side'.
+In just a few cases, men had to argue with their doctor about needing a hospital appointment to check whether there was something seriously wrong.

 Eddie noticed a lump when he was 12 but didn't mention it to anyone.
 A biopsy in his 40s proved normal.
 Twenty years later the lump began to sting and he insisted on another biopsy.